torotoki/stem/README.md

 ## Known issue
-* The part of code reading timetable is complex codes for now, because it is not separated departure and arrival node of train
+* The part of code reading timetable is complex for now, because departure and arrival node of a train is not separated.